ZcashAnonymous/zcash-tor-manual/README.md

 All contributions are made under The Unlicense.
 See the LICENSE file in this repository.

+# Project goal

+The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, updating, and using Zcash software.

 # Bounties

 Check for open bounties to solve issues in this repo: